Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Attention Approximation

-Among the most straightforward yet practical instances of sparse patterns, the block-wise paradigm, e.g., Block-wise Self Attention~\cite{qiu2020blockwise}, stands out as an illustrative demonstrations.
-This method can reduce the computation and memory cost by chunking the input sequence into fixed blocks.
+Among the most straightforward yet practical instances of sparse patterns, Block-wise Self Attention~\cite{qiu-etal-2020-blockwise}, stands out as an illustrative demonstrations.
+This method reduces the computation and memory cost by chunking the input sequence into fixed blocks.
 An alternative strategy involves having an individual token attend to tokens at regular, fixed internals.
 For instance, Longformer~\cite{beltagy2020longformer} is a sparsifying mechanism that utilizes dilated windows of tokens to construct the attention matrix.
-LogSparse~\cite{li2019enhancing} is another method that sparsifies the attention matrix by restricting consideration to a limited window of tokens, while in this approach, the window is defined by exponential steps from the token itself, ensuring a targeted focus range for each individual token.
-The authors show that by employing LogSparse, it can be guaranteed that any pair of tokens can exchange attention information with each other, while the memory usage of the transformer can be reduced to $O(n(Log~n)^2)$.
+LogSparse~\cite{NEURIPS2019_6775a063} is another method that sparsifies the attention matrix by restricting consideration to a limited window of tokens, where the window is defined by exponential steps from the token itself.
+This approach ensures a targeted focus range for each individual token.
+By employing LogSparse, it is guaranteed that any pair of tokens can exchange attention information with each other, while the memory usage of the transformer can be reduced to $O(n(Log~n)^2)$.
 LongNet \cite{ding2023longnet} introduces dilated attention, in which attention allocation decreases exponentially as the distance between tokens increases.
 This approach exploits mixed dilated rates to accommodate both local and global dependencies between different tokens.
 It has been shown that by utilizing LongNet, a linear computation complexity, $O(n)$, and a logarithm dependency between tokens can be achieved.